-- Writing memos, blog posts, columns, event summaries, and reports
+- Contributing to memos, blog posts, columns, event summaries, and reports

 - Carrying out web-based research on issue areas

 - Updating fact sheets, talking points, and documents on topics of current pertinence